As U.S. farm cycle turns, tractor makers may suffer longer than farmers

 Company executives are not so pessimistic.

-“Yes commodity prices and farm income are lower but they’re still at historically high levels,” says Martin Richenhagen, the president and chief executive of Duluth, Georgia-based Agco Corp, which makes Massey Ferguson and Challenger brand tractors and harvesters.
+“Yes commodity prices and farm income are lower but they’re still at historically high levels,” says Martin Richenhagen, the president and chief executive of Duluth, Georgia-based Agco Corp (AGCO.N), which makes Massey Ferguson and Challenger brand tractors and harvesters.

 Farmers like Pat Solon, who grows corn and soybeans on a 1,500-acre Illinois farm, however, sound far less upbeat.